floweredscarf/su25/projects/byow/index.md

 ### Design Document

 Since we did not provide you with any significant skeleton code for Project 3, and since the project is very open ended, we expect that BYOW implementations will vary a fair amount between students.
-In order for the course staff to provide you with support for this project, we request that you have a design document that reflects the current state of your project.
+In order for course staff to provide you with support for this project, we request that you have a design document that reflects the current state of your project.
 We will not be able to process your Gitbugs, if you do not provide us with an up-to-date design document.
 We will also not be able to provide sufficient help in office hours or lab for questions that are specific to your implementation if you don't have an up-to-date design document.
 It is not feasible for us to try to understand your design remotely otherwise.
 So, before you submit a Gitbug, make sure that the design document in your `proj3` folder reflects the current state of your project.

 Note that this is an exercise that is meant to help you, and to help us give you the best support possible.
 We highly encourage you to keep an up-to-date design document while working on this project.
 Having access to a design document in office hours or lab for example, may save you time explaining your implementation to an instructor or TA.

+**Putting effort into your design document before coding will save you many hours of work.
+Although it is not part of your grade, spending time to think about a good design is one of the best ways to ensure your success.**

 Design documents are important tools for software engineers.
 In a nutshell, these are documents that describe the structure of a program: the conceptual modules it comprises, the abstractions (classes in an object-oriented program) it uses, the implementation strategies (data structures and algorithms) each class uses, and how these modules and abstractions interact with each other.

 Writing down a design for a program helps us plan out a project, organize ideas, and notice strategic design flaws before writing any code.
 Additionally, while working on a large-scale project like BYOW, having access to a design document may help you during the development process, as you will often need to reason about how multiple components of your program interact with each other.